Whenever I return from a shoot, I go through this process every time with each camera so that they are ready for the next time.

 About the Author:

-Geordie Parkin is a photographer based in Forest Lake, Qld (http://photopress.in/brianparkin).
+Geordie Parkin keeps a website about wildlife photography, pet photography or general questions about digital photography (photopress brianparkin).
+Parkin is a photographer based in Forest Lake, Qld in Australia.

 Like This Article?